 - Slide your arms to the corners.

-- Sweep your arms backward underwater as you practiced in the Stoneskipper drill.
+- Sweep your hands toward your chest and then toward your hips, as you practiced in the Stoneskipper drill.

-- Continue this sequence of movements for the rest of the length.
+- Begin a new drill cycle of two body undulations and one stroke, and continue this sequence of movements for the rest of the length.

 Breathing